nibedita09/AndroidMVVMWithLiveData/README.md

 #### UnitTesting
-*Unit Testing(JUnit) as the Viewmodel(Presentation Layer) holds LiveData which is Android architectural component.
+*Unit Testing(JUnit) scope is less as the Viewmodel(Presentation Layer) holds LiveData which is Android architectural component.
 *Instrumentation test cases can be written using Espress